2018-19 Tax Data

 |101 – 110||£150|

 |226 – 255||£1,815|

 National Insurance Contributions (NICs)

-In a change to the date originally announced, Class 2 NICs are set to be abolished from April 2019.
+In a change to the government’s previous plans, Class 2 NICs are no longer set to be abolished from April 2019.

 Other measures announced